BC Living

 Dream Home: $8 Million for a Modern Surprise

-Local Getaway: Hide Away at a Lakefront Cabin in Nakusp
+Local Getaway: Relax at a Nordic-Inspired Cabin in Golden

 B.C.
-Adventures: Things to Do in January
+Adventures: Things to Do in April

-Store-bought salad dressing doesn't hold a candle to the homemade version.
+Store-bought salad dressing doesn't hold a candle to the homemade version

-I’ve put together three salad dressings that you can easily make from scratch, two of which are (or can be made) vegan—and you probably already have a majority of the ingredients in your kitchen right now.
+I’ve put together three salad dressing recipes that you can easily make from scratch, two of which are (or can be made) vegan—and you probably already have a majority of the ingredients in your kitchen right now.
 Homemade salad dressings are so much fresher, preservative-free, and have far, far less sugar than most bottled dressings.
 Give these ones a try!

 This is the easiest dressing to make by far, and it’s versatile enough to use on a variety of salads—from a regular garden mix to a strawberry spinach salad.